kubernetes/kubernetes/docs/devel/development.md

 ## godep and dependency management

 Kubernetes uses [godep](https://github.com/tools/godep) to manage dependencies.
-It is not strictly required for building Kubernetes but it is required when managing dependencies under the Godeps/ tree, and is required by a number of the build and test scripts.
-Please make sure that ``godep`` is installed and in your ``$PATH``.
+It is not strictly required for building Kubernetes but it is required when managing dependencies, and is required by a number of the build and test scripts.
+Please make sure that a recent `godep` is installed and in your `$PATH`.

 ### Installing godep